Paying for College

 Champlain creates truED Alliances with organizations that understand the importance of higher education in remaining competitive, improving employee retention and enhancing recruitment.
 The alliance provides employees of truED alliance organizations the opportunity to enroll in classes at a discounted rate for most of our online programs.
 Find out if your employer is a truED Alliance member.

 In order to participate in an employer reimbursement plan, your employer must have a preapproved reimbursement arrangement with Champlain College.
 The employer reimbursement plan is processed through a secure Web-payment service as a type of installment plan for a fee of $35.
 Students are required to pay a deposit.
-For more information, or to submit a copy of your employer's tuition reimbursement plan for consideration, contact our Enrollment Services Center at 802-860-2777 or email firstname.lastname@example.org.
+For more information, or to submit a copy of your employer's tuition reimbursement plan for consideration, contact Compass Student Services at 802-860-2777 or email firstname.lastname@example.org.

 Military service members and veterans can obtain a wide array of financial aid as well as military benefits from Champlain College Online.
 Champlain offers many financial aid options, credit transfer for service members and fields of study relevant to members of the Armed Forces.
 Learn more about military benefits.

 If you have an arrangement with your employer to have your employer pay for your education, you will need to provide a signed authorization form from your supervisor giving us permission to bill them directly.
 Payment will be due within 30 days of billing.
 An employer billing form can be found here.